 - .
-The Criminal Justice Process-To provide a basic frame of reference for later discussion of treatment intervention options - .
-Treatment Intervention Options-To identify a variety of options being used and to discuss particular advantages and disadvantages around each - .
-The Role Of The Defense Attorney (Prosecutor) (Judge) -- To offer suggestions in dealing with drug abusing offender cases - Operating Considerations-To suggest operating considerations to be addressed for all treatment intervention options - Developmental Considerations-To present considerations in the development of treatment intervention options.
+The Criminal Justice Process-To provide a basic frame of reference for later discussion of treatment intervention options - Treatment Intervention Options-To identify a variety of options being used and to discuss particular advantages and disadvantages around each - The Role of the Judge (Prosecutor) (Defense Attorney) -- To offer suggestions in dealing with drug abusing offender cases - Operating Considerations-To suggest operating considerations to be addressed for all treatment intervention options - Developmental Considerations-To present considerations in the development of treatment intervention options.